robertiagar/robertiagar.com/_posts/2015-09-02-pixelating-images-bitmap-performance-and-parallelization.md

 What does this mean?

 This method converts the image into a pointer that can be accessed way faster than a normal object.
-Now here's the problem with pointers: to work with pointers in C# you need to mark your code with the `unsafe` keyword.
+Now here's the problem with pointers: to work with them in C# you need to mark your code with the `unsafe` keyword.
 Either at the method signature, or a code region:

 ```
 private static unsafe DoSomethingWithPointers(){ // }